ShrimpingIt/website_text/src/content/project/pov/build.md

 ![Completed circuit][step04]

-Now the circuit is complete, you should be able to visit the [programming page for this project ](./program.html)  to upload some test programs including those which can paint your name or your icon design in the air.
+Now the circuit is complete, you should be able to visit the [programming page for this project ](./program.html)  to upload some test programs.
+This includes a step-by-step programming progression with six increasingly complex test examples, but you can skip to the next step for the high-impact demo at the end, painting your name or your icon design in the air.

 ## POV Demo